olenkajain/pax/README.rst

 You need to point Anaconda to the physics-specific packages e.g. ROOT.
 You can do this by running the following::

-  conda config --add channels http://conda.anaconda.org/NLeSC
+  conda config --add channels http://conda.anaconda.org/NLeSC conda config --add channels http://conda.anaconda.org/XENON1T

 Check that no other ROOT is seen